kiswend/LearningBox/README.md

 ## Summary
 This is an educational application called LearningBox.
 This application uses a unique card-based system to facilitate and optimize the learning process.
 Here are the key features you’ll be developing:

-Card System: Each card in the system will contain a question, an answer, a period (default value is one day and is not editable by the user), and a schedule indicating when the card should be replayed.
+Card System: Each card in the system will contain a question, an answer, a period, and a schedule indicating when the card should be replayed.

 **Management Feature**: This feature allows users to add new cards to the system, list all existing cards, delete any card or all cards from the list, and select any card from the list for editing and saving changes.